Communicating with people with disability

 Large print documents can be produced on a computer, with text in a variety of font sizes to meet individual requirements.

-Type of font: A font should be chosen for its clarity and simplicity e.g. Helvetica, Avant Garde, Arial, Geneva and Univers, which are sans serif (typefaces that do not use serifs - small lines at the ends of characters).
+Type of font: When targetting an audience which is likely to have people with vision impairment a font should be chosen for its clarity and simplicity e.g. Arial which is a sans serif font (sans serif fonts are typefaces that do not use serifs - small lines at the ends of characters).

 Font size: The Round Table on Information Access for People with Print Disabilities suggests a font size of 16 points as the Australian standard.

 Formatting: Careful formatting such as single spacing between lines, a ragged right margin, and using different font sizes to distinguish between headings and main text can help a person locate headings, references, paragraphs, and graphics, and allow faster skimming of the material.